nonfig/node-sdk/README.md

 Node SDK for nonfig | Manage your configurations NOW!

-The open source SDK will ease the integration with your platform if you are running on Python.
+The open source SDK will ease the integration with your platform if you are running on node.js.
 For more information about the documentation, please check out docs.nonfig.com

 ## Docs